javak87/2025-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/01-access-machines.md

 ### Reservations

 - Some partitions have reservations, which means that only certain users can use them at certain times.
-- For this course, we have:
+- For this course, it's called `training2425`
-- Jureca DC: `training2425` and `training2425`

 ---